Emese92/rock-paper-scissors-lizard-spock/README.md

 - The photos used are from [Pexels](https://www.pexels.com/sv-se/), [Pixabay](https://pixabay.com/) and [Stockvault](https://www.stockvault.net/).
 - The website for responsiveness photo is from [Am I Responsive](http://ami.responsivedesign.is/#).
 - Box shadows were taken from [CSS Scan](https://getcssscan.com/css-box-shadow-examples).
-- Thank you for my mentor to reviewing and helping with design and code.
+- Thank you for my mentor in reviewing and helping with design and code.

 ## Technologies
  * [Webaim](https://webaim.org/resources/contrastchecker/?fcolor=BEA6A0&bcolor=960803)